slott56/slott56.github.io/Pelican/content/pages/area_effect_computations.rst

 In the sphere case, computing volume from radius and then solving for the radius is obviously pointless.
 In all other cases, however, we will start with some formula that gives us a volume.
-From that, volume, we can then deduce the equivalent sphere radius and the difficulty for the given shape.
+From that volume, we can then deduce the equivalent sphere radius and the difficulty for the given shape.

 The problem with solving for :math:`r` is we get an ugly-looking